unikraft/docs/content/en/community/hackathons/sessions/bincompat/content/Overview_01.-The-Process-of-Loading-and-Running-an-Application-with-Binary-Compatibility.md

 For Unikraft to achieve binary compatibility there are two main objectives that need to be met:

-1. The ability to pass the binary to Unikraft.
+1. The ability to pass the ELF binary to Unikraft at boot time.
-1. The ability to load the binary into memory and jump to its entry point.
+1. The ability to load the passed ELF binary into memory and jump to its entry point.

 For the first point we decided to use the initial ramdisk in order to pass the binary to the unikernel.
 With `qemu-guest`, in order to pass an initial ramdisk to a virtual machine you have to use the `-initrd` option.